 Crystal 0.27.0 has been released!

-This release includes some changes in public APIs that enable some features, includes some polishing and some important updates for upcoming changes in parallelism, platform support and safety.
+This release includes changes in public APIs that enable new features, some polishing and important updates for upcoming changes in parallelism, platform support and safety.
 There were 173 commits since 0.26.1 by 36 contributors.

 Let’s review some of the most relevant changes in this release.
 But don’t miss the rest of the release changelog with a lot of valuable information.